PetsUnpluggedArt/pets-unplugged.github.io/_posts/2025-12-01-blending-techniques-pet-coloring.md

 tags: [colored pencils, blending, shading, fur texture, pets unplugged]
 ---

-You’ve got your **Pets Unplugged** coloring book and your pencils sharpened—now it’s time to bring that adorable pup or exotic bird to life!
+You’ve got your **Pets Unplugged** coloring book and your pencils sharpened—now it’s time to bring that adorable pup to life!
 While simply coloring within the lines is relaxing, a few easy techniques can transform a flat page into a vibrant illustration, ready for its big animated debut.

 Here are three simple blending and shading techniques to maximize the look of your pet art.